corintxt/crypto-gender-investigation/notes.md

 ## Classification
 Various sites exist to classify names by gender.
 These include https://genderize.io/ and https://gender-api.com/.

+My analysis is limited by Genderize's database.
+They haven't made this available which makes it difficult to audit.
+Having manually checked results, there seems to be some evidence of bias towards (foreign names? unisex names?)

+* One type of analysis: can find the team with the most 'ambiguously gendered' team members, i.e. most people whose gender could only be inferred with low probability.

+When scraped:
+Monthly limit: 100.000
+Remaining names: 74.314

 Ultimately I want to assemble a CSV with a list of company names & GitHub org names, and tell the script to slowly run through it, getting all of the commit data, then parsing for gender.